-3. Thereafter, the AIU officers called the Government approved valuer and inform him that two unclaimed pouches wrapped in Black tape recovered during the rummaging of the aircraft KU-301 and it appears to be Semi solid gold in paste form and hence, he needs to come to the Airport for testing and valuation of the said material.
-In reply the Government approved valuer informs the AIU officer that the testing of the said material is only possible at his workshop as gold has to be extracted from such semi solid paste form by melting it and also informs the address of his workshop.
+3. The AIU officers called the Government approved valuer and inform him that three packets of heavy metal wrapped in grey adhesive tape recovered during the rummaging the aircraft and it appears to be semi solid good in paste form and hence, he needs to come to the Airport for testing and valuation of the said material.
+In reply the Government approved valuer informs the AIU officer that the testing of the said material is only possible at his workshop as gold has to be extracted from such semi solid/paste form by melting it and also informs the address of his workshop.